denysdovhan/wtfjs/README.md

 ## `undefined` and `Number`

-If we don't pass any argument into a `Number` constructor, we'll get `0`. `undefined` is a value assigned to formal arguments which there are no actual arguments, so you might expect that `Number` without arguments takes `undefined` as a value of its parameter.
+If we don't pass any argument into the `Number` constructor, we'll get `0`. `undefined` is a value assigned to formal arguments which there are no actual arguments, so you might expect that `Number` without arguments takes `undefined` as a value of its parameter.
 However, when we pass `undefined`, we will get `NaN`.

 ```js
 Number()          // -> 0